joelhawksley/identity/components/slides.md

 # [fit] no implicit conversion<br>of Class into Hash

-^ No implicit conversion of Class into Hash?
-Sounds like we might be passing a Hash where we're expecting a Class.
+^ Sounds like something that expects a Class is recieving a Hash!

 ---